isabella232/help-7/gitbook/superquery/git-integrations/add-commit-messages.md

 ## Step #2: Manually commit your SQL

-By default, all queries are committed once your Github/BitBucket repo or GitLab project is connected.
+By default, all queries are committed once your Github/BitBucket repository or GitLab project is connected.
 You can toggle the Auto Commit functionality off in your query settings if you'd prefer to manually commit.

 To manually commit your SQL, click on the &#x2b07;&#xfe0f; icon next to the "Run" button, and click "Commit"